code4shivraj/Music_store_data_analysis/README.md

 music store data analysis
-this repository is for my sql project
+this repository is for data file for music store